Becoming that next creator of the Hottest Pepper in the World can mean big business. Many home growers swear their peppers are hotter than the Reaper.

 - Every record attempt requires 2 witness statements.
 Witness statements are statements of authentication that must be filled out by independent individuals who verify all relevant details of a record attempt.

-So I hope this clears up some of the mystery around how hot peppers are tested, and gives you some places to start in the quest of developing the next hottest pepper!
-Or if you simply want to know how spicy your food product really is, you can also have that tested.
+I hope this clears up some of the mystery around how hot peppers are tested.
+Now you have some knowledge to start the quest of developing the next hottest pepper or spicy food!